 You should.

-In some of the more damaging thefts I’ve seen, the fraudster added fake vendors and made payments to bank accounts they controlled.
-(In one case, the guy stole $8.7 million, left his family and hid on the Applachian Trail for years.)
+In some of the more damaging thefts I witnessed, the fraudster added fake vendors and made payments to bank accounts they controlled.
+(In one case, the guy stole $8.7 million, left his family and hid on the Appalachian Trail for years.)

 Think about it.